Qtonic Quantum Corp Launches QScout Pulse for 24/7/365 Quantum Risk and Vulnerability Intelligence

 QSolve helps fix it.

-QScout Pulse focuses on continuous first-mile visibility through external monitoring, risk prioritization, and evidence packaging.
+QScout Pulse focuses on continuous first-mile visibility: external monitoring, risk prioritization, and evidence packaging.
 It does not replace vulnerability management, PKI, HSM, KMS, EDR, certificate lifecycle, or cloud security platforms.
-Instead, it provides an external-first intelligence layer that helps organizations determine what deserves immediate attention, what needs deeper validation, and what should move into remediation planning.
+Instead, it provides an external-first intelligence layer that helps organizations determine what deserves immediate attention, what needs deeper QStrike validation, and what should move into remediation planning.

 "For boards, executives, and security teams, the post-quantum transition is not just a cryptography project," said Ret.
 Lt.
 Gen. Roger Cloutier, Chair of the Allied Defense Council, Qtonic Quantum Corp.
 "It is a readiness, resilience, and mission-risk issue.
 QScout Pulse helps organizations understand where exposed trust dependencies create risk before they become operational surprises."